Open-RSC/IdleRSC/README.md

 blowpipe in OSRS, the original coder gained renewed interest in January 2021, and the project was resurrected and released.

 The original owner is no longer part of this fork of the project.
-However all credit for writing the original client goes to DvorakKeys.
+However, credit for writing the original client goes to DvorakKeys.
-Additional credit goes to various developers including but not limited to:
+Credit also goes to many developers including but not limited to:
 Damrau, Grawlinson, JonathanB31, Kaila Btw, Kkoemets, and Searos.

 The RSC botting scene WILL NEVER DIE!
 IdleRSC is the next iteration after